Welcome to today's edition of the Rush 24-7 podcast.

 I'm glad you called.

-With Tim Johnson thing, it's like with all these pundits and whatever, it's like first and foremost, let's get this guy healthy.
+With Tim Johnson thing, it's like with all these pundits and whatever, it's like, first and foremost, let's get this guy healthy.

 You know, I don't like Tim Johnson.

-Um I've never voted for him.
+I've never voted for him.

-I'm an NRA member.
+I'm an NRA member, pro-life.

 I'm as Republican as you can get, I believe.

-But let's get him healthy.
+But, you know, let's get him healthy.

 Let's be honest about this, shall we?